-Remarkably, \RR is a \emph{non-descent} method. \RR can be viewed as a gradient descent method with an additional error term that is proportional to the step size \cite{BerTsi00,gurbu2019} and needs \emph{diminishing step sizes} to ensure convergence.
-Therefore, the standard KL inequality-based analysis developed in \cite{absil2005,AttBolRedSou10,AttBol09,AttBolSva13,BolSabTeb14}---which applies to algorithms that possess the so-called sufficient decrease property---is not directly applicable here.
+\RR is a \emph{non-descent} method.
+It can be viewed as a gradient descent method with an additional error term that is proportional to the step size \cite{BerTsi00,gurbu2019} and requires \emph{diminishing step sizes} to ensure convergence.
+Therefore, the standard KL inequality-based analysis developed in \cite{absil2005,AttBolRedSou10,AttBol09,AttBolSva13,BolSabTeb14}---which applies to algorithms that possess a certain sufficient decrease property---is not directly applicable here.
 Different to the standard KL framework, through invoking proper diminishing step sizes, we utilize a more elementary analysis to first establish weak convergence results that allows to avoid the sufficient decrease property.
-Then, by accumulating the potential ascent (i.e., error term) of each step of {\sf RR}, we derive a novel auxiliary descent-type condition for the iterates.
-Based on this auxiliary descent-type condition, we combine the standard KL analysis framework and the dynamics of the diminishing step sizes to establish strong limit-point convergence results and derive the corresponding rate of convergence depending on the KL exponent $\theta$.
+Then, by accumulating the potential ascent (i.e., error terms) of each step of {\sf RR}, we derive a novel auxiliary descent-type condition for the iterates.
+Based on this auxiliary condition, we combine the standard KL analysis framework and the dynamics of the diminishing step sizes to establish strong limit-point convergence results and derive the corresponding rate of convergence depending on the KL exponent $\theta$.
 Thus, our results generalize the standard KL analysis framework to cover a class of non-descent methods with diminishing step sizes.
-We summarize our main steps and core ideas in an analysis framework in \Cref{sec:framework}, which is of independent interest.
-As a direct application of this new KL analysis framework, we show similar strong limit-point convergence results for another important shuffling-type algorithm, i.e., the shuffled proximal point method (see \Cref{sec:prox point}).
+We summarize our main steps and core ideas in an informal analysis framework in \Cref{sec:framework}, which is of independent interest.
+As a direct application of this new KL analysis framework, we show similar convergence results for another important shuffling-type algorithm---the reshuffled proximal point method (see \Cref{sec:prox point}).

 We believe that our results and the general framework presented in \Cref{sec:framework} can also serve as a blueprint for the KL inequality-based convergence analysis of other non-descent methods with diminishing step sizes.